 About the Jena Spring School

-The Jena Spring School on Educational Measurement is a regular event hosted by the Department of Research Methods in Education at the Friedrich-Schiller-University Jena as a scientific event of the Center for Teacher Education and Educational Research (ZLB).
-The goal of the Spring School lies in providing researchers working in the field of educational measurement, psychology, and educational research in general with an opportunity to improve the methodological knowledge and skills required for conducting educational research at an international level.
-Additionally, the Spring School provides a great opportunity for participants to meet and learn to know colleagues conducting methodological research or using elaborate statistical methods.
+The Jena Spring School on Educational Measurement is hosted by the Department of Research Methods in Education at the Friedrich Schiller University Jena, Germany.
+The overarching goal of the Spring School is to provide researchers working in the field of educational measurement, psychology, and general educational research with an opportunity to improve their methodological knowledge and skills required for conducting educational research at an international level.

 The Spring School offers workshops that cover recent methodological topics in educational research and provide a mixture of lectures and hands-on-exercises.
-The workshops are held by distinguished measurement experts from Germany and abroad.
-The intended audience for the Spring School workshops is English-speaking postgraduates (with or without a PhD) as well as professors.
+The 2017 workshops are held by distinguished measurement experts from Germany, Canada, Belgium, and the Netherlands.
+The intended audience for the Spring School workshops is English-speaking postgraduates (with or without a PhD) and professors.
 The language of instruction is English.

 If you want to be informed about upcoming events, please subscribe to our newsletter.